 - antiseptic (preventing the growth of disease-causing microorganisms)

 - nervine (calming the nerves)

 - uterine (regulating menstruation)

 Several studies have shown rose oil to posses the power to “significantly lower” anxiety.
-This includes a study where blood pressure, breathing rate, and oxygen saturation were notable affected.
-It’s also been used as an essential oil for depression.
+This includes a study where blood pressure, breathing rate, and oxygen saturation were notably affected.
+It’s also been used as an essential oil for helping with depression.

 Geranium Essential Oil

 Yet another powerful flower!
 Although geranium oil is actually distilled from the leaves and stems, as opposed to the flower petals as is rose oil.

 Because geranium oil is significantly less expensive to produce, it is often used in place of rose oil.
 However, the essence of geranium should not be dismissed.
 It contains its own depths as a natural healing aid, with some 65 phytochemicals, as well as being rich in antioxidants.
 Little wonder then that geranium oil has been long used for a wide variety of health benefits!

 Studies have also shown geranium oil to help relieve anxiety, and bring higher levels of wellbeing.
 A 2015 study reported, “The mean anxiety score decreased significantly after inhalation of the aroma of geranium essential oil.
 There was also a significant decrease in diastolic blood pressure.”

 You can use geranium oil in a variety of ways.
 Try rubbing it on your skin (either directly or with a good carrier oil such as jojoba or fractionated coconut oil) or using a cold diffuser.
 Even placing some drops on your hands and rubbing them together as you inhale has positive effects.